-- identify the evidence required - provide advice to students about the process - provide students with sufficient information to enable them to prepare their evidence to meet the requirements of the RPL assessment process - assess the application using appropriate evidence-gathering methods and tools - record the outcome and RPL assessment - ensure that, as with all assessment, decisions about the award of credit are undertaken by academic or teaching staff with expertise in the subject, content or skills area, as well as knowledge of and expertise in RPL assessment - recognise learning regardless of how, when and where it was acquired, provided the learning is relevant to the learning outcomes in the qualification - ensure that the evidence provided is valid, authentic, current and sufficient and that the process is fair, flexible reliable and valid.
+- advise the evidence required - provide advice to students about the process - provide students with sufficient information to enable them to prepare their evidence to meet the requirements of the RPL assessment process - assess the application using appropriate evidence-mapping methods and tools - record the outcome and RPL assessment - ensure that, as with all assessment, decisions about the award of credit are undertaken by academic or teaching staff with expertise in the subject, content or skills area, as well as knowledge of and expertise in RPL assessment - recognise learning regardless of how, when and where it was acquired, provided the learning is relevant to the learning outcomes in the qualification - ensure that the evidence provided is valid, authentic, current and sufficient and that the process is fair, flexible reliable and valid.

-Professional accreditation guidelines for some of College academic programs require that some units are taught within the course at the College.
+Professional accreditation guidelines for some of College academic programs may require that some units are taught within the course at the College.
 In these programs, RPL will not be approved.

-6.6.
-Applications for recognition of prior learning
+5.2 Applications for recognition of prior learning

-Applications for RPL must be completed using the CHS Recognition of Prior Learning Form and lodged online via the CHS website or submitted to the Student Services Team.
+Applications for RPL must be completed using the CHS Recognition of Prior Learning Form and lodged through the Student Services or online.

-A successful application for recognition of prior learning is likely to result in the student having to vary their unit enrolments.
-Applications for recognition of prior learning therefore must be lodged no less than 10 (ten) working days before the census date of the first study period at CHS.
-This is to allow time for RPL to be assessed and any variations to unit enrolments completed before the census date; and to ensure that students do not complete units for which they are eligible for RPL.
+- A successful application for recognition of prior learning is likely to result in the student having to vary their unit enrolments.
+Applications for recognition of prior learning therefore must be lodged through the online application form no less than 10 (ten) working days before the census date of the first study period at CHS.
+This is to (a) allow time for RPL application to be assessed and any variations to unit enrolments completed before the census date; (b) ensure that students do not enrol in units for which they are eligible for RPL. - A successful application for one or more units will result in reduced tuition fees for the course under consideration.
+The College will advise the student of the reduced tuition fees concurrent with notification of the outcome of the application for credit.

-6.7.
-Accompanying documentation
+5.3 Accompanying documentation

-Applications for RPL on the grounds of successfully completed studies at a recognised higher education or vocational institution must be supported by the following:

-- original or officially certified copies of academic transcripts and/or testamurs; - institutional course guides, subject guides, or similar materials that describe the course and subject contents, including learning outcomes; and - AQF qualifications and providers may be verified using one of the Australian government's registers, such as Training.gov.au (TGA) and the TEQSA National Register; - Overseas qualifications may be assessed for equivalence in Australia at the time of application using the Country Education Profiles (CEP) online tool.

-If official documents are not available, officially certified copies must be presented.
-Certified copies are official copies that have been authenticated by an awarding body (university or college), or a Justice of Peace or by an authorised agent.

-Applications for RPL on the grounds of Uncredentialled learning or relevant work experience require evidence that the relevant Course and Unit Learning Outcomes have been achieved.

-For non-formal learning, applicants will be required to supply certified copies of statements from employers, present a portfolio, or demonstrate their competence through an appropriate form of assessment.
+- a) Applications for RPL on the grounds of successfully completed studies at a recognised higher education or vocational institution must be supported by the following: - original or officially certified copies of academic transcripts and/or testamurs; - institutional course guides, subject guides, or similar materials that describe the course and subject contents, including learning outcomes; and - AQF qualifications and providers may be verified using one of the Australian government's registers, such as Training.gov.au (TGA) and the TEQSA National Register; - Overseas qualifications may be assessed for equivalence in Australia at the time of application using the Country Education Profiles (CEP) online tool. - b) If official documents are not available, officially certified copies must be presented.
+Certified copies are official copies that have been authenticated by an awarding body (university or college), or a Justice of Peace or by an authorised agent. - c) Applications for RPL on the grounds of uncredentialled learning or relevant work experience require evidence that the relevant Course and Unit Learning Outcomes have been achieved. - d) For non-formal learning, applicants will be required to supply certified copies of statements from employers, present a portfolio, or demonstrate the equivalent learning outcomes through an appropriate form of assessment.

-6.8.
-Non-English language documentation
+5.4 Non-English language documentation